RediSearch/RediSearch/docs/Query_Syntax.md

 ## Field modifiers

 As of version 0.12 it is possible to specify field modifiers in the query and not just using the INFIELDS global keyword.

-Per query expression or sub expression, it is possible to specify which fields it matches, by prepending the experssion with the `@` symbol, the field name and a `:` (colon) symbol.
+Per query expression or sub expression, it is possible to specify which fields it matches, by prepending the expression with the `@` symbol, the field name and a `:` (colon) symbol.

 If a field modifier precedes multiple words, they are considered to be a phrase with the same modifier.

-If a field modifier preceds an expression in parentheses, it applies only to the expression inside the parentheses.
+If a field modifier precedes an expression in parentheses, it applies only to the expression inside the parentheses.

 Multiple modifiers can be combined to create complex filtering on several fields.
 For example, if we have an index of car models, with a vehicle class, country of origin and engine type, we can search for SUVs made in Korea with hybrid or diesel engines - with the following query: